 The tax rate, or millage rate, is set annually by the Greene County Board of Commissioners and the Greene County Board of Education.
 A tax rate of one mill represents a tax liability of one dollar per $1,000 of assessed value.
 Each governing authority estimates their total revenue from other sources.
 This figure is subtracted from their overall budgetary needs, and then a millage rate is set that will generate the necessary revenues to fulfill budgetary requirements.

 Once the property owner and the Board of Assessors have come to terms with an appropriate value, this value is provided to the Tax Commissioner for tax bill calculation.
 To calculate a tax bill, you must first deduct any exemptions that may apply from the assessed value; thus generating a net assessed (taxable) value.
 Next you multiply the net assessed value by the millage rate.

-Beginning in 2018, taxes for Greene County real estate and business personal property will be due on November 15th of each year.
+Taxes for Greene County real estate and business personal property will be due on December 1st of each year.
 Mobile/manufactured homes are due April 1 of each year and motor vehicles are due based on the owner's birthday.
 After the due date, for real estate and business personal property, interest at the rate of 1% per month is charged.
 Additionally, a penalty of 10% will apply to all taxes that are not paid within 90 days of the deadline.
 If the property taxes remain unpaid, the Tax Commissioner has the right and responsibility to levy on the property for non-payment.
 Of course we consider this a last resort for tax collection and prefer to use other collection methods.

 Yes.
 There are several exemptions and special assessment programs available that may apply to your property.
 The most common are the homestead exemption for real estate and for business personal property there is the freeport exemption.
 Contact the Greene County Tax Assessor's Office for details of the available special assessment programs and Homestead exemptions.